-Vibration monitoring was carried out for a period from Sunday 1^{st} December 2019 to Thursday 31^{st} December 2019 to determine the level of ground vibration that is experienced on the boundary of the site before travelling off-site as per the German Vibration Standard DIN4150.
-Vibration monitoring was completed during the hours 6.45am -7pm everyday Friday 1^{st} December 2019 to Saturday 31^{st} December 2019.
+Vibration monitoring was carried out for a period from Wednesday 1st January 2020 to Friday 31st January 2020 to determine the level of ground vibration that is experienced on the boundary of the site before travelling off-site as per the German Vibration Standard DIN4150.
+Vibration monitoring was completed during the hours 6.45am - 7pm everyday Wednesday 1st January 2020 to Friday 31st January 2020.